 The most recent school level results for New York City on the SAT.
 Results are available at the school level for the graduating seniors of 2012.
 Records contain 2012 College-bound seniors mean SAT scores taken during SY 2012.

 Since 1998, the New York City Police Department (NYPD) has been tasked with the collection and maintenance of crime data for incidents that occur in New York City public schools.
-The NYPD has provided this data for the 2010-2011 school year to the New York City Department of Education (DOE), covering the period from July 1, 2010-June 30, 2011.
+The NYPD has provided this data to the New York City Department of Education (DOE).
 The DOE has compiled this data by schools and locations for the information of our parents and students, our teachers and staff, and the general public.

 In some instances, several Department of Education learning communities co-exist within a single building.
 In other instances, a single school has locations in several different buildings.
 In either of these instances, the data presented here is aggregated by building location rather than by school, since safety is always a building-wide issue.
 We use “consolidated locations” throughout the presentation of the data to indicate the numbers of incidents in buildings that include more than one learning community.